Wonderland Trail Sign

 More Than Just a Hike

 There’s nothing wrong with a good hike for hike’s sake, but I’ll shout it from the rooftops when there are extra activities to enjoy during a hike!
 Not only do additional activities mean that there will be something for everyone, but they make it so you can turn a short stroll into a longer adventure if you’re up for it.
-Some of the popular activities on this trail are:
+Some of the popular activities on this trail are as follows.

 Birdwatching on Wonderland Trail